All the Stock Count Functions are located under the Internal Menu. The Stock Count Functions that can be used are:

 NB: If lines need recounting and you want them to be done on the device you will have to change the Count Status back to Needs Counting.
 If you are making the adjustments through Microsoft Dynamics 365 Business Central this status is not important.

 The other option is to have all users post to a default journal, rather than having each individual user create their own journal.
-This setup can be found detailed on the handheld setup part of the user guide on the Req.
+This setup can be found detailed on the device setup part of the user guide on the Req.
 Phys.
 Inventory FastTab.